Skip to main content

 A Note re Ingersoll Publications

 Ralph II built the company into one of the largest newspaper companies in the US using $240 million in junk bond debt.
-When the junk bond market collapsed, Ingersoll lost control of the company in 1990, swapping for dailies and weeklies in England and Ireland, a stake which he had lost by 1994.
+When the junk bond market collapsed, he lost control of the company in 1990, swapping for dailies and weeklies in England and Ireland, a stake which he had lost by 1994.
 Ingersoll Publications eventually merged and morphed into 21st Century Media and then into Digital First Media.

 Sources: